BiswasJishnu/Neo-Vim-Starter-Pack/README.md

 * ## 🎴 Setting up a theme for neo-vim.

 <p>Now that you have made your neo-vim much like an IDE.
 Lets themify it!<p/>
+<p> Configuring anything is a usually long proscess one might loose their interest midway.
+Having a visually appealing theme might keep u interested in further customization.<p/>
 <p>Theme to be used in this config is Onedark. <p/>

 ```html